 Southern Responses to Displacement Research at GCRF Conference on Protracted Conflict, Aid and Development.

-By Dr Estella Carpi, Southern Responses to Displacement project
+By Dr Estella Carpi, Research Associate, Southern Responses to Displacement project

 The panel examined ways in which Southern states, civil society actors and displaced people have developed responses that at times complement and at times challenge Northern-led humanitarian and development responses.
 In this vein, the panel discussed the long history and longevity – rather than the emergence – of alternative models of care and protection in the global South, as well as the adaptation capacities of the humanitarian system and of crisis-affected communities.
 Rumana Hashem – who had participated in an international workshop on South-South Humanitarian Responses to Forced Displacement convened by Dr. Elena Fiddian-Qasmiyeh at the University of Oxford in 2012 – highlighted the limitations of protection in humanitarian crises and the layered process of including local communities in ensuring protection, foregrounding the role of local populations in providing protection to their peers, and highlighting the question of which actors are supported, and which continue to remain on the margins.
 She discussed these challenges through particular reference to the Rohingya refugee crisis in Southeast Asia, with a particular focus on Bangladesh, where even local activists and providers, at times, struggle to gain access to crisis-affected people and protect them.